Fon Wireless: Early years

-The original idea of Fon was to create a network for Wi-Fi access wherever customers went.
-To become a Fon member, users had to buy a special router called a “Fonera”.
-With this router, they agreed to share a part of their bandwidth as a second Wi-Fi signal, in exchange for the right to use other members' Fon hotspots.
+Originally, the company intended to create a network for Wi-Fi access wherever customers went.
+To become a Fon member, users had to buy a special router called “Fonera”.
+With this router, they agreed to share a part of their bandwidth as a second Wi-Fi signal, in exchange for the right to use other Fon members' hotspots.
 To achieve this, Fon operated a system of dual access wireless networks.
-In 2007, Fon’s development model shifted to encompass ISPs and it began to work on creating Wifi community networks with British Telecom (BT) and SFR.
-In November 2007, Fon deployed its first wifi rollout, and continued using this foundation with more telco partners in the years to come.
+In 2007, Fon's development model shifted to encompass ISPs, and it began to work on creating Wi-Fi community networks with British Telecom (BT) and SFR.
+In November 2007, Fon deployed its first Wi-Fi rollout and continued using this foundation with more telco partners in the years to come.

 Middle years

 Since its initial involvement with ISPs, Fon continued to expand its network through partnerships with local Internet service providers in countries such as Germany, Greece, Japan, and Brazil among others.
-At the same time the company has continued to expand its product portfolio as technology developed.

 2016

-In 2016 the company evolved to include premium networks such as airports, hotels, convention centers, public spaces, etc. in addition to residential networks.
-Fon also has a technology portfolio called to allow service providers to deliver services to their own customers.
+In 2016 the company evolved to also include premium networks such as airports, hotels, convention centers, public spaces.
+Fon also has a technology to allow providers to deliver services to their own customers.

+Fading out "Fon Wifi Community"

+In 2020, Deutsche Telekom announced that it would be discontinuing its hotspot sharing service, citing the discontinuation of Fon's service, which had been the underlying platform for the product.

+In the following three years, all partnerships (for "Fon Wi-Fi Community") were terminated.

+The Fonera routers are end-of-life products.

 Hardware and firmware

-Originally Fon began with a software download for compatible routers, in particular, Linksys routers.
-This is custom firmware based on OpenWrt.

-Fon started using the OpenWrt base as firmware base for Fon branded routers.
-The firmware has been customised specifically for use in the Fon Community, allowing consumers to share their broadband connection and to connect to other Fon Spots around the world.
+Fon initially operated with a software that could be downloaded for compatible routers, mainly Linksys routers.
+The firmware for this service was based on OpenWrt.
+The firmware had been customized specifically for use in the Fon Community, allowing consumers to share their broadband connection and to connect to other Fon Spots around the world.

 Fon firmware creates two different Wi-Fi signals: one private and one public.